Overcoming the Challenges of Malicious Parent Syndrome

 The child begins to question the reliability of the alienated parent based on the false narratives presented by the malicious parent.

-Alternatively, they may start doubting the malicious parent’s integrity once they realize the manipulation and deceit involved.
+In addition, they may also start doubting the malicious parent’s integrity once they realize the manipulation and deceit involved.

 Either way, this disruption of trust extends beyond their parental relationships, affecting their interactions with others and their ability to form healthy, trusting relationships in the future.